Are DIY Driveway Repairs Worth It?

 Apply Your Seal Coat

 When applying sealant with a squeegee, simply pour a layer out, take your squeegee, and begin smoothing the sealer out over the asphalt surface.
 Make sure you use enough pressure to push the product into any hairline cracks or other imperfections.
 This will help to ensure the end result is even.

 It is also possible to apply your sealant with an asphalt sealer sprayer.
-To do so, simply spray the seal coat by walking slowly across your driveway and spraying the machine steadily from right to left, starting from the top and working your way down.
+To do so, simply spray the seal coat by walking slowly across your driveway and spraying the machine steadily from side to side, starting from the top and working your way down.

 However, while this is a similarly easy application option, it is far less cost-effective.
-A good DIY sealcoat sprayer could cost you upwards of $1,000 and the results are unlikely to be significantly better than those you’d achieve with a squeegee.
+A good DIY sealcoat sprayer could cost you upwards of $1,000, but the results are unlikely to be significantly better than those you’d achieve with a squeegee.

 Allow Enough Time to Fully Dry